KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MagicMirror-Module-Template by roramirez](https://github.com/roramirez/MagicMirror-Module-Template)

+0. This module is outdated: No changes since years.
+It's not a good start anymore.
+Use <a href="https://github.com/Dennis-Rosenbaum/MMM-Template">MMM-Template</a> instead.
 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.